 Remove any weapons or potential toxins from the patient and ensure that the patient has continuous, direct observation.
-In the history the physician utilize a non-judgmental tone to identify the extent of any injuries and ingestions.
+In the history, utilize a non-judgmental tone to identify the extent of any injuries and ingestions.
 Ask questions empathetically and directly to assess what happened and the surrounding circumstances and psychiatric history, preferably utilizing open-ended questions.
-Determine how much and at what time any ingestion occurred.
+Determine amount and time of any ingestion.
 Elicit whether the patient has an ongoing intent to harm him or herself.
 Utilize collateral history from any family, friends or rescue personnel present.

 Patients may present as victims of overdose or injury either by private vehicle or in the custody of police or rescue personnel.
-Patients should be examined for signs of injury including burns, ligatures, gunshot wounds, lacerations and fractures depending on the history available.
+Patients should be examined for signs of injury including burns, ligatures, gunshot wounds, lacerations and fractures.
 Also consider intoxication, acute psychosis or acute medical condition precipitating the presentation.
 Look for any specific toxidromes.

 While patients who are overtly suicidal or have attempted self-harm are often quite apparent, each patient with depression should be assessed for risk of suicide.
 Consider suicide as a possibility in single-vehicle road traffic collisions, pedestrians struck by automobiles, falls, shootings and stabbings.

 There is no routine panel for “medical clearance.”
 All workup should be tailored to the patient’s presenting complaints and the ED evaluation.
-Consider pregnancy testing for patients of child bearing age, glucose in patients with altered mental status and tests to aid the management of poisonings such as an EKG in the suspicion of tricyclic antidepressant overdose, chemistry to asses acid-base disorders or acetaminophen level, etc. X-rays can be useful to identify foreign bodies as well as fractures in hangings attempts or in patients who have jumped from a height.
+Consider pregnancy testing for patients of child bearing age, glucose in patients with altered mental status and tests to aid the management of poisonings such as an EKG in the suspicion of tricyclic antidepressant overdose, chemistry to asses acid-base disorders or specific drug levels.
+X-rays can be useful to identify foreign bodies and fractures.

 MOMMAS2 Focused Psychiatric Assessment: